jeka-dev/jeka/README.md

 * You can leverage of compilation, code-completion and debug facilities provided by your IDE without installing 3rd party plugins/tools.
 For static typed language as Java, it notably brings robustness to your builds.
 * Your builds can benefit from any libraries without needing to wrap it in a plugin or a specific component.
 * You can master build complexity the same way you master code complexity (ie utility classes, inheritance, composition,...)
-* Using fluent style internal DSL, syntax get much more concise and explicit than a XML description would (So far, Jerkar concision is comparable to Gradle).
+* Using fluent style internal DSL, syntax get much more concise and explicit than a XML description would (so far, Jerkar concision is comparable to Gradle).
 * It's easier to dig into the build engine to investigate on behavior or discover system possibilities as builds are in essence, only API calls.

-Additionally the following features was missing from mainstream existing tools :
+Additionally the following features were missing from mainstream existing tools :
 * Possibility to run pluggable extra features (test coverage, special packaging, static code analysis,...) without editing the build file.
-* Possibility to write nothing at all for building projects (just relying on convention and/or IDE meta-data files).
+* Possibility to write nothing-at-all for building projects (just relying on convention and/or IDE meta-data files).

 # Main features
 Jerkar provides what a self respecting modern build system must and more :